drkchu/wishlist-manager/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by clicking on the "Add an item!" button
+- You can generate the first required action related to adding Xs to a Y by clicking on the `Add an item!` button
-- You can generate the second required action related to adding Xs to a Y by clicking on the "Sort items by price!" button
+- You can generate the second required action related to adding Xs to a Y by clicking on the `Sort items by price!` button
 - You can locate my visual component by looking to the left of the items panel where there is a progress bar that describes how much of the budget is used.
 In addition, if you exceed your budget, there is a special image that is displayed.
-- You can save the state of my application by clicking on the "File" menu and then clicking "Save" in the dropdown menu
+- You can save the state of my application by clicking on the `File` menu and then clicking `Save` in the dropdown menu
-- You can reload the state of my application by clicking on the "File" menu and then clicking "Load" in the dropdown menu
+- You can reload the state of my application by clicking on the `File` menu and then clicking `Load` in the dropdown menu

 ## Phase 4: Task 2